joshuapearson/tucson-josh/content/posts/decisive-moment-trail/index.md

 None of this is really new, of course.
 If you've spent any time reading the pages of National Geographic, then you will have seen countless stories of adventure, captured by photojournalists looking for those decisive moments in wildernesses around the world.
-Why, then, are so many amateur photographers striving to emulate Ansel Adams rather than Jimmy Chin or Michael Nichols?
+Why, then, are so many nature photographers striving to emulate Ansel Adams rather than Jimmy Chin or Michael Nichols?
 I think at least part of the reason is that it's really difficult, mentally and physically, to engage as a documentarian while also navigating the wilds.
-This leads me to wonder, how can we eliminate some of the challenges that present themselves on the trail and prevent us from sharing the journey with our audience?
+This leads me to wonder, can we eliminate some of the challenges that present themselves on the trail and prevent us from catching those decisive moments?

 ![Hiking among the tall grass in Torres del Paine](images/DSC06380.jpg)
 ![Early morning on the trail in Torres del Paine](images/DSC05465.jpg)

 ![70-200 f/2.8 going back onto the clip:right](images/capture-clip-70-200.jpg)

-When I go backpacking one of my problems has always been the tradeoff between storing my camera in the pack or having it slung around my neck on a camera strap.
+When I go backpacking my biggest problem has always been the tradeoff between storing my camera in the pack or having it slung around my neck on a camera strap.
 Stashing your gear in the backpack allows for the most comfort as well as keeping your delicate equipment safe, but it means that you'll rarely capture the